boost-edu-tools/gitinspectorgui/docs/development/package-management-overview.md

 uv sync && pnpm install && pnpm run tauri dev
 ```

+## Package Managers Used

+### uv (Python Package Manager)

+**What it is:** A fast Python package installer and resolver that replaces pip and virtualenv.

+**Why we use it:**
+- 10-100x faster than pip
+- Integrated virtual environment management
+- Better dependency resolution
+- Modern pyproject.toml support
+- Replaces several additional tools for pip

+### pnpm (JavaScript Package Manager)

+**What it is:** A fast, disk-efficient package manager for Node.js projects.

+**Why we use it:**
+- 2x faster than npm
+- Shared dependency storage saves disk space
+- Stricter security through better dependency resolution

+Now that you understand the tools we use, let's explore why package management works so differently between these ecosystems.

 ## Fundamental Differences: Python vs JavaScript Development

-> **Note**: Understanding these core differences is essential for comprehending why package management works so differently between Python and JavaScript.
+> **Note:** Understanding these core differences is essential for comprehending why package management works so differently between Python and JavaScript.

 ### Environment Management Philosophy